 DAY ONE: Commitment & Accountability

 Accountability is owning and accepting responsibility for one’s actions.
-When these are put in the context of diversity, equity and inclusion, it means we all have a part to play.
-All of us being leaders, modeling the behavior we want to see in others and influencing others towards the goal of a more inclusive society; and holding ourselves and others accountable to actions that help inspire and achieve that vision.
+When these are put in the context of diversity, equity, and inclusion, it means we all have a part to play.
+All of us being leaders, modeling the behavior we want to see in others influencing others toward the goal of a more inclusive society; and holding ourselves and others accountable to actions that help inspire and achieve that vision.